-The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

+Maximum Contaminant Level or MCL:

-Paximum delicamentaria The highest level of a contaminant that is allowed in drinking water.
+The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+Maximum residual disinfectant level

+goal or MRDLG:

-1 The level of a drinking water disinfectant below which there is no known or expected risk to health.
+The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a MRDL:

+disinfectant is necessary for control of microbial contaminants.

+Definitions:

-MDDI - disinfectant is necessary for control of microbial contains Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
+The following tables contain scientific terms and measures, some of which may require explanation.

-Definitions: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
+micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.